-Investment opportunities sit on both sides of the ESG fence: some may seek to create value by improving poor ESG performance in an investment, while others will celebrate the high ESG standards in their targets to raise reputation and value.
+Investment opportunities sit on both sides of the ESG fence: some may seek to create value by improving poor ESG performance in an investment, while others will celebrate the

 Figure 5.
 To What Extent do you Select Investments Because the Portfolio Company has Positive ESG Credentials?